Download App

 Share

-High blood pressure, high cholesterol levels, and smoking are 3 of the key risk factors for heart disease.
-Here are 8 things that you can do to keep your heart healthy.
+High blood pressure, elevated cholesterol levels, and smoking are 3 major risk factors for heart disease.
+Here are 8 actionable steps you can take to maintain a healthy heart.

-A healthy heart is central to overall good health as it pumps blood and oxygen to all of your organs, working 24-7.
-However, a heart may fail to work normally when the heart muscle doesn’t pump blood as well as it should, leading to reduced blood flow to the brain and other vital organs.
-The most common conditions that can lead to heart failure are coronary artery disease, high blood pressure, and previous heart attack.
+A healthy heart is essential for overall well-being, as it continuously pumps blood and oxygen to all organs.
+When the heart muscle fails to function properly, it can lead to reduced blood flow to the brain and other vital areas.
+Common conditions that can result in heart failure include coronary artery disease, high blood pressure, and a history of heart attacks.

-According to the World Health Organization, Cardiovascular diseases (CVDs) are the leading cause of death globally, taking an estimated 17.9 million lives each year.
-CVDs are a group of disorders of the heart and blood vessels and include coronary heart disease, cerebrovascular disease, rheumatic heart disease, and other conditions.
+According to the World Health Organization (WHO), cardiovascular diseases (CVDs) are the leading cause of death worldwide, claiming approximately 17.9 million lives annually.
+CVDs encompass various disorders of the heart and blood vessels, including coronary heart disease, cerebrovascular disease, and rheumatic heart disease.

-Modifying, treating, or controlling these risk factors and embracing a healthy lifestyle can help reduce the risk of cardiovascular disease.
-You are never too old or too young to begin taking care of your heart.
+Modifying these risk factors and adopting a healthier lifestyle can significantly reduce the risk of cardiovascular disease.
+Remember, it’s never too early or too late to start caring for your heart.

 Supplements for Heart Health